-The prior difference between baseband transmission and broadband transmission is that in the baseband transmission the whole bandwidth of the cable is consumed by a single signal.
+The prior difference between baseband transmission and broadband transmission is that in the baseband transmission the whole bandwidth of the cable is utilized by a single signal.
 Conversely, in the broadband transmission, multiple signals are sent on multiple frequencies simultaneously using a single channel.

 Content: Baseband and Broadband Transmission